 Worse still, people are assigned to planes according to their rank in class with the top ranked person having first choice of assignments and the bottom ranked person getting the plane that is left after everyone else has chosen.

 Since fighter jocks are the elite of the elite, you can be certain that any fighter assignments will be taken by those at the top of the class.
 So, if you want to be a fighter pilot, you had better work hard to be at the top of your class in flight school.

 The Lucky Few Go On to Advanced Training as Fighter Pilots

 The final stage is to attend and complete training in the fighter aircraft that you have chosen.
-You are now both an officer and a pilot so you are well into the ranks of the elite.
+You are now both an officer and a pilot, so you are well into the ranks of the elite.
 Even if you fail to complete this school, you will be given another flying assignment, although not necessarily in a fighter jet.
-In addition to learning how to fly your chosen aircraft there may be additional training beyond how to operate the aircraft.
-Upon successful completion of your training you will be a full fledged fighter jock one most prestigious positions in the Air Force, overshadowed only by the tiny clique of test pilots and astronauts.
+In addition to learning how to fly your chosen aircraft, there may be additional training beyond how to operate the aircraft.
+Upon successful completion of your training, you will be a full fledged fighter jock, one of the most prestigious positions in the Air Force, overshadowed only by the tiny clique of test pilots and astronauts.